Territorial Economic Accounts for American Samoa, Guam, and the U.S. Virgin Islands

 Private fixed investment

-Chart 3 shows the annual volatility in PFI in the U.S. Virgin Islands as well as in the Commonwealth of the Northern Mariana Islands (CNMI).
+Chart 3 shows the annual volatility in market-value PFI in the U.S. Virgin Islands as well as in the Commonwealth of the Northern Mariana Islands (CNMI).
 This volatility reflects a boom-bust cycle in industries that have played a dominant role in these economies over the last decade: oil refining in the U.S. Virgin Islands and casino gambling in the CNMI.

 Government consumption expenditures and gross investment